On the Fourier analysis of the Einstein-Klein-Gordon system: Growth and Decay of the Fourier constants: Main result and preliminaries

 \subsection{Acknowledgments}

-The author would like to express his sincere gratitude to Professor Jacques Smulevici for very useful communications, comments and insights.
-Also, the author gratefully acknowledges the support of the ERC grant 714408 GEOWAKI, under the European Union's Horizon 2020 research and innovation program.
+The author would like to thank Professor Jacques Smulevici for very useful comments and insights and gratefully acknowledges the support of the ERC grant 714408 GEOWAKI under the European Union's Horizon 2020 research and innovation program.
+The author also acknowledges funding by the Alexander von Humboldt Foundation endowed by the Federal Ministry of Education and Research, by the ERC Consolidator Grant 772249 as well as by the Germany's Excellence Strategy EXC 2044 390685587, Mathematics Munster: Dynamics-Geometry-Structure.